 Can we see them in the gut?

 We can do the usual gut stool tests including our favourite DD CSAP3 which acts as an overall gut screen for us, not just for pathogens like bacteria, yeasts or parasites present but inflammation markers, digestive ability, gut immune strength and much more.
 We often start with that and use it for treatment as is.
-Sometimes, we might need to confirm or double-check a pathogen.
-For example, we might do the Candida SAPS Test to check again for candida and whether it is SAPS positive (ie pathological and not just in your gut).

 We might need to look in the small intestine rather than the colon for issues like SIBO (Small Intestine Bacterial Overgrowth), which again you can see in the Gut Tests section and read more about here in my SIBO Factsheet in the A-Z.

 We might also want a different kind of pathogen test, maybe one that includes PCR DNA testing like GI Effects or the newer GI-MAP, which is a completely different way of screening and might pick up or confirm something missed in the CSAP3.